 When the Jury decides that a yacht is entitled to redress under rule 62, it shall make as fair an arrangement as possible for all yachts affected, whether or not they asked for redress.
-This may be to adjust the scoring, to abandon the race, to let the results stand, rescheduling of any outstanding races beyond the existing schedule, permitting or requiring the substitution of another eligible yacht belonging to the Competitor or to make some other arrangement.
+This may be to adjust the scoring, to abandon the race, to let the results stand, to reschedule any outstanding races beyond the existing schedule, to permit or require the substitution of another eligible yacht belonging to the Competitor or to make some other arrangement.